Preventive Maintenance Lowers Costs, Grows Profits, And Increases ROI

 - Service air conditioners every Spring.

-- Replace heating, ventilation and air conditioning (HVAC) unit’s air filter every four months.
+- Replace the heating, ventilation, and air conditioning (HVAC) unit’s air filter every four months.

 Usage-Based Or “Runtime” Or “Meter-Based” Preventive Maintenance

 This type of maintenance triggers maintenance after a certain amount of asset runtime (such as every “X” amount of kilometers, miles, hours or production cycles).
-This ensures that equipment is running as the manufacture intended.
+This ensures that the equipment is running as the manufacturer intended.
 This type of maintenance is performed as often as an asset needs it.
-Just a few examples of this type of preventive maintenance includes:
+Just a few examples of this type of preventive maintenance include:

 - Lubricate fittings every 30,000 cycles.

 - Change oil in the machines every 20,000 hours.

 - Lubricate pumps every 20,000 run-hours.

 - Inspect tires on vehicles every 10,000 miles

 Preventive maintenance offers companies of any size, a number of important benefits including: